Demi Lovato Drug Dealer Brandon Johnson Will Not Face LAPD Investigation

 While Lovato has no timetable for when she will complete her rehab and return to her music and entertainment career, those close to her told TMZ that they expect for Lovato to remain at the facility for a substantial time and that her primary focus is currently on her health with a return to the spotlight occurring only if and when she is ready.

 Before her overdose, 2018 was looking to be a very successful year for Lovato, as her 2017 album Tell Me You Love Me reached one billion streams on Spotify and she was embarking on a world tour.
-She hauntingly released the song “Sober”, detailing her fall from sobriety, in the weeks before her overdose.
+She hauntingly released the song “Sober,” detailing her fall from sobriety, in the weeks before her overdose.